DavidWells/davidwells.io-v1/content/blog/2016-01-30-your-user-is-drunk.md

 ## How to fix?

 - Back away.
 Take a breath
-- Get a brand spankin' new person to drive through your product
+- Get a brand-spankin' new person to drive through your product
 - Watch silently as they fail and encounter fiction
 - Take notes about these points of friction
 - Fix them